 How to Get More Women in Tech

+Most kids who spend time with computers are likely to develop an interest in computer studies; allowing girls equal access to computer systems can help encourage their interest in tech and pursue a career in tech.
 Sometimes, parents can become unconsciously biased.
-For instance, a parent can send a son to a summer camp to learn to code.
-But the same parent sends a daughter to a different summer camp.
-These girls might feel intimidated in a computer class full of boys who learn to code at a young age.
-So, parents should take care not to be unconsciously biased against their daughters.
+For instance, a parent can send their son to a summer camp to learn to code and their daughter to an arts summer camp which can lead to girls feeling intimidated in a computer class full of boys who learned to code at a young age.
+Parents should take care not to be unconsciously biased against their daughters and encourage equal opportunities.

 A career in tech starts with education.
 If you want to pursue a career in tech, it’s always good to choose subjects in STEM (science, technology, engineering, mathematics).
 Remember, many women have made it in the tech field, which means you can as well.